anwareset/OkGoogleArduino/README.md

 * ESP8266 (ESP-01) WiFi Module
 * Some Jumper Cables
 * Relay SRD-05VDC-SL-C (Optional)
+* USB TTL Serial (Optional)
 * 5V to 3.3V Logic Converter (Optional)

 # PINOUT
+Use the PINOUT FINAL is you done with anything in this project.
 ## PINOUT FINAL
+The basic pinout of this project.
 ```text
 UNO <------------> ESP-01
 D2 (as RX) ------- TX